Boltsky/ScriptEncryptor/docs/usage_guide.md

-# Secure Script Protector - Usage Guide
+# ScriptEncryptor - Usage Guide

-This comprehensive guide covers all aspects of using the Secure Script Protector to protect your Python scripts with multi-layer encryption, time-based expiration, and license management.
+This comprehensive guide covers all aspects of using ScriptEncryptor to protect your Python scripts with multi-layer encryption, time-based expiration, and license management.

 ## Table of Contents